 - 8.8.
 The local authority recognises the ecological and amenity importance of the river area around the Severn, at the confluence of the Severn and Avon and along the Chelt and Leadon valleys and as such considers the area worthy of designation as a Landscape Protection Zone. - 8.9.
 The Landscape Protection Zone seeks to protect, enhance and conserve the riparian landscape of the river valley including the floodplain, tributaries lined with trees, adjacent hills and areas of visual and ecological importance, such as woodland, orchards, copses, hedgerows, key wildlife sites, parkland areas and examples of traditional vernacular architecture, all of which contribute to the overall landscape quality and character of the area.
 Many of the natural landscape features within the LPZ are identified as habitats of principal importance under Section 41 of the Natural Environment and Rural Communities Act (priority habitats).
 In particular the LPZ contains large areas of coastal and floodplain grazing marsh; a priority habitat forming part of the Strategic Nature Areas identified on the Gloucestershire Nature Map; in addition to numerous traditional orchards, lowland meadows and areas of deciduous woodland amongst other priority habitats.
+The boundaries of the LPZ are also roughly consistent with the Severn Vale Nature Improvement Area (NIA) adopted by the Gloucestershire Local Nature Partnership.
 For the above reasons the Council considers the LPZ to be a valued landscape having regard to paragraph 170 of the NPPF.
 The Tewkesbury Borough Plan does not intend to alter the extent of the LPZ from that featured in the Tewkesbury Borough Local Plan to 2011. - 8.10.
 Proposals within the LPZ should be landscape led and should enable the protection and, where appropriate, enhancement of those features which contribute to the landscape quality and ecological value of the area.
 A particular focus for enhancements may be through the restoration and recreation of priority habitats within the LPZ in order to reverse habitat fragmentation, although smaller scale improvements can still make an important contribution to enhancing the overall quality of the Landscape Protection Area.
 Further policy on priority habitats is provided at Policy NAT1.
 The local authority will also encourage improvements to public access within the LPZ providing there is no adverse impact on the environment and will encourage the retention and replacement of natural features. - 8.11.
 The identification of the LPZ aims to protect the distinct landscape associated with the rivers within the Borough.
 The policy is specifically concerned with the protection of the ecology of the area, the appearance of the landscape and the safeguarding of the water environment.